 (E) The department shall be a full department co-equal with all other major clinical departments and headed by a qualified experienced family practitioner serving as chairperson of the department of family practice and director of the family practice residency program.

-Funds appropriated by the general assembly in support of family practice programs shall not be disbursed until the chancellor of the Ohio board of regents has certified that the intent and requirements of this section are being met.
+Funds appropriated by the general assembly in support of family practice programs shall not be disbursed until the chancellor of higher education has certified that the intent and requirements of this section are being met.

 Amended by 131st General Assembly File No. TBD, HB 64, §101.01, eff.
 9/29/2015.

 Amended by 129th General AssemblyFile No.18, HB 139, §1, eff.
 4/29/2011.